tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

   candidate secondary paths which may be used for the primary path.
 The candidate secondary path(s) reference path(s)m  from the secondary paths list.
-  The preference of the secondary paths is specified within the list and dicates the order of visiting the secondary path from the list.
+  The preference of the secondary paths is specified within the list and dictates the order of visiting the secondary path from the list.

 >
 - compute-only: A primary path of TE tunnel is, by default, provisioned so that it can is instantiated